Sofia-Machado/full-calendar/README.md

 - Run `npm install --legacy-peer-deps` in your terminal
 - Run `npm install -g json-server --legacy-peer-deps`
 - Run `npm run serve-json`
 - Open http://localhost:8080/events or http://localhost:8080/dragItemList to view the database.
-This will allow you to interact with the database
+This will allow you to interact with the database.
+You may need to change the date manually to today
 - Run `npm start` to run the app in developement mode
 - Open http://localhost:3000 to view the app in your browser.
 - Now you can organize your day!